Rudnik nad Sanem

 Rudnik nad Sanem (until 1997 Rudnik, רודניק Ridnik) is a town in Nisko County, Subcarpathian Voivodeship, Poland, with a population of 6,765 (02.06.2009).
 The town is located next to the river San, hence the "nad Sanem" (on the San) part of the name, which was appended to the official name in 1997.
-It is 4 mi south-west of Ulanów and 29 mi north-east of Rzeszów.
 Rudnik prides itself as the Polish Capital of Wicker.

 Location and name

 Rudnik belongs to the historic province of Lesser Poland, and since its foundation until the Partitions of Poland, the town was part of the Sandomierz Voivodeship.
-It lies on the main railroad line which goes from Lublin to Przeworsk, and along National Road Nr.
-77. The town is located on the left bank of the San.
+The town is located on the left bank of the San.

 Rudnik took its name from the river Rudna (Rudnik).
 The river's surroundings were very wet and marshy, the colour was rusty red.
 This was due to the riverbed containing layers of iron ore.
 Even today observers will notice the reddish tint in the water.
 The surrounding forests contain layers of iron ore rich turf, mined for hundreds of years by people who lived in the vicinity.